-As we are committed to providing an education of the highest quality for all our pupils, we believe high attainment depends on good attendance.
-We reward those children whose attendance is excellent.
-However, we also make the best provision we can for those children who, for whatever reason, are prevented from coming to school.
+As we are committed to providing an education of the highest quality for all our pupils, we believe good attendance is crucial to high attainment.
+We reward those children whose attendance is excellent; however, we recognise that every family's circumstances are different and will work to overcome any barriers that prevent children from attending school.